Malamute First Aid Kit

 - Leash

-- Peroxide - for bites, to clean up blood, disinfectant
+- Peroxide - for bites, to clean up blood, disinfectant, force vomiting

-- Muzzle and pantyhose, sheet strips, rope, etc. to muzle or immobilize broken limbs
+- Muzzle and pantyhose, sheet strips, rope, etc. to muzzle or immobilize broken limbs

 - Basket muzzle - may be used in place of an e-collar (sometimes works better) and also good for situations where your mal becomes aggressive with another dog or person